Advice Direct Scotland Privacy Notice

 - Your right to data portability – You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you in most cases.

 Please contact us at DPO@advice.scot if you wish to make a request.

 Name, contact details, specific enquiry details and circumstances, trader details, any emails we have sent to each other, any notes or comments made on your enquiry by our advisors, information related to how you accessed our website (if applicable)

 Generic referral data, generic outcome data, generic categorisation data

 We will not keep your personal information for any purpose for longer than is necessary and will only retain the personal information that is necessary in relation to the purpose.
 We are also required to retain certain information as required by law or for as long as is reasonably necessary to meet regulatory requirements, resolve disputes, prevent fraud and abuse, or enforce our terms and conditions.

-information to be reviewed and any deletion to take place.
+We will retain your data for a short time beyond the specified retention period, to allow for information to be reviewed and any deletion to take place.
 In some instances, laws may require ADS to hold certain information for specific periods other than those listed above.

 If you are not happy with our response or require further information regarding data processing rules and regulations, you can contact the Information Commissioner’s Office: https://ico.org.uk/.